Year in Review - 2005

 Welcome to the 2005 review of the Massachusetts Office of Coastal Zone Management's (CZM) major accomplishments.
 The next regular edition of CZ-Mail will be in February.
-Additional information about CZM's programs, publications, and other coastal topics can be found at http://www.mass.gov/czm/.
-If you have suggestions for CZ-Mail, would like your name added to the mailing list, or would like your name removed, please email your request to CZ-Mail@state.ma.us.
+Additional information about CZM's programs, publications, and other coastal topics can be found on the CZM website.
+To subscribe to CZ-Mail, send a blank email to email@example.com.
+Also, please feel free to share CZ-Mail with colleagues and friends—and if you have any suggestions for future editions, or would like make a change to your CZ-Mail subscription, please email your request to CZ-Mail@state.ma.us.

 2005 in Review